HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 #### Opinion
 - This is the *most common* prompt for the task.
 The question is "...do ***==you== agree or disagree***?"
 - You can either strongly or *partly* agree/disagree.
 Take a clear, definitive position rather than offering an ambiguous/irrelevant response.
+- Introduction for "disagree": `Paraphrased prompt` + _While they may find some comfort in holding this opinion, I strongly believe that..._
 > If the question doesn't mention "to what extent...", then a one-sided perspective is always recommended.

 > [!important]- Partly agree/disagree